-Sleep Better with Sleep Apnea Appliances
+Sleep Better and Stop Snoring With Sleep Apnea Appliances

 Bad sleep can be a result of sleep apnea, which can be treated by a trained dentist like Dr. Anderson.
 Our team can do a sleep apnea screening, and fit you with dental devices that can help improve your sleep.

 Sleep apnea is a sleep disorder where your breathing stops and restarts throughout the night.
 Sleep apnea is common, affecting about 25% of American men and almost 10% of women.
 While more common in older individuals, people of all ages can be diagnosed with sleep apnea.

 Sleep apnea occurs when the muscles in your throat relax excessively, narrowing your airway while you sleep.
 This makes it harder to breathe which can shock you awake.
 When this cycle repeats itself multiple times a night, it is nearly impossible to enter a deep, restful sleep.

 Many people sleep poorly, but that doesn’t necessarily mean they have sleep apnea.
 You should talk to your doctor and your dentist about sleep apnea if you are experiencing poor sleep in addition to the following symptoms:

 Getting help for your sleep apnea can improve your sleep and, by extension, your quality of life.
 Don’t wait to get the help you need.